MarcinKilarski/Interactive-Website-Performance-Report/README.md

 5. Edit the report

    - If you are not in the "Edit mode".
 Move your mouse cursor to the top edge of the report window.
 Top navigation will appear.
 Then click a grey button that says "Edit".
 Now you can change every single thing in this report.
    - Remove the "Company's Logo" placeholder.
 Once removed, it should automatically disappear from all pages.
+Then add your company's or client's logo by going to Insert (top navigation), then Image.
+Upload the logo, resize it a place in the top-left corner.
+Right-click on it, and select "Make report-level".
+The logo will appear on all pages in this report.
-   - Add your company's or client's logo.
+   - Replace "YourCompantName" in the footer with your company name
-   - Add any branding that you want (e.g. your logo, contact details, change the colour theme, etc.)
+   - Add any branding that you want (e.g. your logo, contact details, change the used colour, etc.)

 6. Optional improvements
    - make page names in the top navigation clickable by adding links to them